Albert Hofmann: Later years

 Interviewed shortly before his 100th birthday, Hofmann called LSD "medicine for the soul" and was frustrated by its worldwide prohibition.
 "It was used very successfully for ten years in psychoanalysis," he said, adding that the drug was misused by the counterculture of the 1960s, and then criticized unfairly by the political establishment of the day.
 He conceded that it could be dangerous if misused, because a relatively high dose of 500 micrograms has an extremely powerful psychoactive effect, especially if administered to a first-time user without adequate supervision.

 In December 2007, Swiss medical authorities allowed psychotherapist Peter Gasser to perform psychotherapeutic experiments on patients with terminal-stage cancer and other terminal diseases.
 Completed in 2011, these represent the first study of the therapeutic effects of LSD on humans in 35 years; other studies had examined the drug's effects on consciousness and body.
 Hofmann acclaimed the study and reiterated his belief in LSD's therapeutic benefits.
 In 2008, he wrote to Steve Jobs, asking him to support this research; it is not known whether Jobs responded.
 The Multidisciplinary Association for Psychedelic Studies (MAPS) has supported psychoanalytic research using LSD, carrying on Hofmann's legacy and setting the groundwork for future studies.

 Hofmann was a longtime friend and correspondent of German author and entomologist Ernst Jünger, whom he met in 1949.
 Jünger experimented with LSD with Hofmann; in 1970, Jünger published a book of his experiences taking several types of drugs, Approaches: Drugs and Intoxication (Annäherungen.
 Drogen und Rausch).

 Archives

 After retiring from Sandoz in 1971, Hofmann was allowed to take his papers and research home.
-He gave his archives to the Albert Hofmann Foundation, a Los Angeles-based nonprofit, but the documents mostly sat in storage for years.
+He gave his archive to the Albert Hofmann Foundation, a Los Angeles–based nonprofit, but the documents mostly sat in storage for years.
 The archives were sent to the San Francisco area in 2002 to be digitized, but that process was never completed.
-In 2013, the archives were sent to the Institute of Medical History in Bern, Switzerland, where they are being organized.
-Hofmann felt that everyone should try his drug.
+In 2013, the archive was sent to the Institute of Medical History in Bern, Switzerland, where it is being organized.
+According to Beat Bächi, who has been researching the estate at the Institute as part of a Swiss National Science Foundation (SNSF) research project, LSD, as a drug, was something for the cultural elite in Hofmann's opinion.

 Death

-Hofmann died at the age of 102 from a heart attack, on 29 April, 2008, in Switzerland.
+Hofmann died at the age of 102 from a heart attack, on 29 April 2008, in Switzerland.